deref/transcript/README.md

 }
 ```

+NOTE: Assuming that `./test.cmdt` uses the CLI tool you are developing, you
+must first build your tool and ensure it is on `PATH`.

-There are also `CheckString` function for small, inline tests.
+There is also a `CheckString` function for small, inline tests.
 However, prefer
 to use `.cmdt` files so that the `transcript` tool can assist with updates and
 edits.